Win Back the Crowd

 - Contra 4, Contra ReBirth, and Hard Corps: Uprising, three Contra games that came out after four consecutive installments that sat poorly with fans of the series (two lame PlayStation games, one of which is also a Sega Saturn game, and two average PlayStation 2 games) which whipped the series back into what it should be.

 - The Citadel DLC seems to be doing this for Mass Effect 3.
-While the overall game was generally seen as very good, it's ending was almost universally despised.
+While the overall game was generally seen as very good, its ending was almost universally despised.
 While there will always be some who will never forgive for it, the kudos for Citadel seem about as widespread as the furor was over the original ending.
+Crossing over with Author's Saving Throw, there was also the Extended Cut, a free release that attempted to make the ending actually make sense and provide closure; approval rose to around 50%, which is fairly impressive given that the original ending had an estimated approval rating of 8%.

 - Due to declining sales from Fire Emblem titles, Fire Emblem Awakening was originally going to be the final game in the series if the game didn't reach 250,000 sales.
-Fortunately, Fire Emblem Awakening managed to save the series from cancellation with sales close to, if not surpassing, one million copies worldwide.
+Fortunately, Awakening managed to save the series from cancellation with sales close to, if not surpassing, one million copies worldwide.
 And a lot of them were from Nintendo's E-Shop downloads!
+With the fact that another game, Fire Emblem Fates, is getting released, it seems like the franchise is not going away any time soon.

 - Atari was very clearly attempting this with Backyard Sports: Sandlot Sluggers and Rookie Rush, which featured no licensing from any major sports brands and tried to be more than just another year of the same game.
 Unfortunately, it didn't pull the series out of its Dork Age very well (as a matter of fact, it only solidified the issues most longtime fans took), and it flopped to the point that no new games in the series, one that's been milked to death with two to three games every year for a decade, have since been announced.

-- The original release of Final Fantasy XIV back in 2010 was seen by many as the nadir of the entire MMORPG genre, to the point where a major investor sold every last share of his Square-Enix stock in protest.
+- The original release of Final Fantasy XIV back in 2010 was seen by many as the nadir of the entire MMORPG genre and the Final Fantasy franchise, to the point where a major investor sold every last share of his Square-Enix stock in protest.
 Three years later, the game was rebooted as Final Fantasy XIV: A Realm Reborn, having undergone enough changes to make Cataclysm look like a minor patch.
 This time, the game was a critical and financial success far beyond anything Square Enix expected.
+(How successful?
+It is now the second most profitable game in the franchise, next to Final Fantasy XI, and got that way in a fraction of the time.)

 - Transformers Animated has proved to be an excellent show, especially after the years of spottily-dubbed Japanese-produced for american consumption (Or not) series, attracting many old and even new fans.

-- The seventh season of Spongebob Squarepants.
-Plankton is more threatening than he was before the movie, using deadly weapons and slave labor, Mr. Krabs has a nice side, characters who plagued the past three seasons have been dropped, there's a bit more drama, the epic horrors of Whelk Attack and "A Pal For Gary", Sandy may be getting back in the spotlight soon, genuinely good specials, The Black Comedy being handled better, the best SpongeBob game since Battle For Bikini Bottom, the brief Story Arc, SpongeBob getting less stupid, Patrick becoming a lovable oaf again after a brief jerkass stint , etc.
+- The eighth and ninth seasons of Spongebob Squarepants.
+Plankton is more threatening than he was before the movie, using deadly weapons and slave labor, Mr. Krabs has a nice side, characters who plagued the past three seasons have been dropped, there's a bit more drama, the epic horrors of Whelk Attack and "A Pal For Gary", Sandy may be getting back in the spotlight soon, genuinely good specials, The Black Comedy being handled better, the best SpongeBob game since Battle For Bikini Bottom, the brief Story Arc, SpongeBob getting less stupid, Patrick becoming a lovable oaf again after a brief jerkass stint , etc. Although they aren't without their stinkers (i.e. "Squid Baby" and "Are You Happy Now?").

 - It seems that Family Guy is taking this direction, since after the much reviled Season 7: Peter's Jerkassery was toned down, Brian is no longer the Mary Sue Author Avatar everybody was sick of, Meg and Chris are getting more screentime, and the Meg bashing is much, much less blatant, Stewie starts to show glimpses of his old characterization, the newer chapters have better storylines and less flashbacks and pop culture references (which, by the way, are more recent and easier to get than the obscure 70-80s references that nobody recognized), the Black Comedy is less prominent, etc. There are even a few dramatic and serious moments once in a while.